 An internal mentor may have a political motive which may not be a good thing.
 An external mentor may not know the organisation, although over time they will, but they can bring a wealth of experience from other organisations.
 They should, hopefully, be free from political interference.

 Having worked as a consultant at many organisations, I am still surprised how few of them value this type of mentoring.
 It is often seen as a bit intangible and an easy cost to cut.
 Measuring its effectiveness can also be difficult.
 Having a measure of ‘all project managers who have passed PMP or PRINCE2’ is a simpler metric.

 We should, however, focus on the outcome which should be: improved project management capability and improved project delivery.
 I do realise that this can be hard to measure, but that does not mean we should not try.

-Our PMO tool, PM3, has the ability to measure project and programme delivery against original budget, schedule and value.
+Our PMO tool, PM3, has the ability to measure project and programme delivery against the original budget, schedule, and value.
 Over time you can see if your project capability has improved.

 In my view, a training course for a professional qualification in project management does not use your current project as a case study in a course.
 If things have moved on, and I am wrong here, please email me.

 What is great about mentoring is that a project manager is in a phase of a project and he or she can discuss the situation with a mentor who can act as a sounding board and help the project manager with a particular problem or situation.